Colonial American astronomy: Royal Society Fellows in colonial America

 "An exceptionally talented Puritan intellectual whose work in mathematics and astronomy was sought after by the scientific elite on both sides of the Atlantic" describes Royal Society Fellow Thomas Brattle who devoted much of his wealth to the pursuit of science.
 Not only did Brattle prepare almanacs, he also made celestial observations.
 For his keen observation of the Comet of 1680, Brattle was given a favorable mention in Sir Isaac Newton's Principia.
 He also speculated, independently of John Flamsteed, that even though the comet appeared to be two, it was a single comet that changed direction.
 His observation of a solar eclipse in 1694 was published in Philosophical Transactions of the Royal Society.

 John Winthrop, grandson to John Winthrop the Younger, became a Fellow of the Royal Society in 1734.
 He collected geological specimens and demonstrated skills in classification and cataloging.
-In the area of astronomy, Winthrop observed the 1761 transit of Venus in St. Johns, Newfoundland.
+In the area of astronomy, Winthrop observed the 1761 transit of Venus in St. John's, Newfoundland.
 His observations and recorded data were published in Philosophical Transactions of the Royal Society.

 Royal Society Fellow and an original member of the American Philosophical Society founded in 1741, David Rittenhouse, not only mastered Newton’s Principia as a teenager, he built clocks, orreries, and other scientific devices.
 It is believed that he built the first telescope and observatory in America.
 It was in this observatory on his farm that Rittenhouse observed the 1769 Venus Transit.
 His account was published in the American Philosophical Society's Transactions.